simon-rb/train_ml_model_edge_node/README.md

 ## Note on Simplicity and Future Improvements

 This example is intentionally kept simple to provide a clear, focused demonstration of model training on an edge node.
-There are many other, potentially more efficient, approaches to edge-based AI workflows that will be explored in future examples.
+There are many other, more efficient, approaches to edge-based AI workflows that will be explored in future examples.
 Stay tuned!

 ---